-Je is a founding director of Studio Weave.
-He was born near Busan, on the south coast of South Korea where he grew up fishing and eating lots of seafood.
+Je was born near Busan, on the south coast of South Korea where he grew up fishing and eating lots of seafood.
 He moved to the UK when he was thirteen and went to school in West Sussex.
 Je is an RIBA Chartered Architect and studied Architecture at the University of Bath, TU Delft (The Netherlands) and London Met.
 Prior to setting up Studio Weave, Je worked on a range of projects from renovating historic houses in West London to the City of London’s largest office development, to Crossrail.
 Je is a visiting critic at a number of universities in the UK and abroad and recently external examined at KTH in Stockholm.
-He is also a member of the Southwark Design Review Panel.
-(Photo courtesy of his wife)
+He is also a member of the Southwark Design, Design South East and Design Council CABE Review Panel.

 Rosie studied architecture at Nottingham University and London Metropolitan University, completing her diploma thesis on the provision of inner city housing for the elderly.
 Prior to joining Studio Weave, Rosie worked for the public realm consultancy Publica and for the Arcola Theatre on the development of their sustainability programme.
 In her spare time Rosie is a volunteer for the intergenerational arts charity Magic Me, and the international development organisation Engineers without Borders, organising a programme of workshops and talks on sustainable technologies within the built environment.
-She has a love for joinery, the imperfections of hand crafted objects, and all things South London, stemming from a childhood spent playing with toys made by her Grandad.
+She has a love for joinery and the imperfections of hand crafted objects, stemming from a childhood spent playing with toys made by her Grandad.

 At Studio Weave, we adhere to a very strict quality management plan.
 All woven projects are presented in front of a knitted panel of experts from a variety of fields ranging from booties to intergalactic travel.